abhinavgupta688/Mini-Project/README.md

 # Mini-Project
-This Is For College Project In Mini Project
+This Is For College's Mini Project